yglukhov/coverage/README.md

 echo "TOTAL: ", totalCoverage()
 # Outputs: TOTAL: 0.5

-# Finer grained information may accessed with coverageInfoByFile proc.
+# Finer grained information may be accessed with coverageInfoByFile proc.
 ```

 ### Notes